Brian A. Fallon, MD

-Primary research interests include: a) diagnostic and treatment studies of neurologic and chronic Lyme disease, using neuroimaging to identify markers of neuroinflammation; b) clinical resarch neuroimaging and treatment trials of hypochondriasis; and c) studies of immune markers in patients with somatic symptoms.
+Primary research interests include: a) diagnostic and treatment studies of neurologic and chronic Lyme disease, using neuroimaging to identify markers of neuroinflammation; b) clinical research neuroimaging and treatment trials of hypochondriasis; and c) studies of immune markers in patients with somatic symptoms.

 1. SPECT imaging of Lyme disease vs Depression vs Healthy controls.
 This study aims to determine whether brain SPECT imaging when used clinically and assessed blind to diagnosis can help in the differential diagnosis of Lyme disease.